mpstark/SPT-DynamicMaps/FEATURE_WISHLIST.md

 - Could load higher resolution from asset bundle, as that uses different pipeline, and wouldn't be so slow
 - Could use additional layers on the same level to overlay higher resolution buildings
 - Update for more detail on building interiors
+- An update to showing the map on a second monitor

 ### Overlay